KES Joins The Wellbeing Hub | News | King Edward's School, Bath

 Alicia Drummond, adolescent psychotherapist and founder of The Wellbeing Hub, commented: “Schools do an extraordinary job of educating their pupils in the most challenging circumstances.
 We are thrilled to partner with KES as they take this proactive and holistic approach to support the mental health of their entire school community.”

-I think this is an essential resource for children and parents alike, both of whom benefit greatly from having well-described explanations to most of the seemingly insurmountable challenges faced by growing teenagers.
+I think this is an essential resource for children and parents alike, both of whom will benefit greatly from having well-described explanation to most of the seemingly insurmountable challenges faced by growing teenagers."

 KES Parent